 - increased thirst

-The most common side effects of TAFINLAR include:
+The most common side effects of TAFINLAR when used alone include:

 - thickening of the outer layers of the skin